colinfran/colinfran.com/blog-posts/introducing-jobfinder.md

 Because I was actively using it, every small annoyance became a feature improvement.
 Performance optimizations mattered.
 Clean state management mattered.
 Good UX decisions mattered.

 It also reminded me that not every project needs to be positioned as "AI powered."
 Sometimes solid automation and thoughtful engineering are more than enough.

+The biggest lesson for me was to validate assumptions early and build observability from day one.
+When you are the only engineer, product manager, and designer, feedback loops matter more than perfect architecture.

+If I were starting again, I would invest earlier in analytics and behavior tracking to guide prioritization sooner, and I would time-box experimentation more intentionally to validate product decisions faster before committing deeper engineering effort.

 ## What's Next